Icradle-Innovations-Ltd/RemoteSensingAnalyzer/README.md

 5. **Access Your Application**:
    - Once deployment is complete, your app will be available at the URL provided by Render

+> **Important Note About the Build Command**:
+> The build command `./build.sh` executes our custom build script which:
+> - Installs system dependencies including GDAL, which is required for geospatial processing
+> - Sets up the correct environment variables for GDAL compilation
+> - Installs all Python dependencies from requirements.txt
+> - Installs the GDAL Python package matching the system version
+> - The script must be executable (Render will handle this automatically)

 > **Important Note About the Start Command**:
 > The start command `streamlit run app.py --server.port $PORT --server.address 0.0.0.0` is critical for proper deployment:
 > - `$PORT` is a variable that Render automatically sets to the assigned port
 > - `--server.address 0.0.0.0` binds the server to all network interfaces, making it publicly accessible
 > - Do not change this command unless you know what you're doing

+### Troubleshooting Deployment Issues

+If you encounter issues during deployment, here are some common problems and solutions:

+1. **pyproj Compilation Errors**:
+   - Error message: `Cannot assign type 'void (void *, int, const char *) except * nogil' to 'PJ_LOG_FUNCTION'`
+   - Solution: Use the alternative build script by changing the build command to `./build_alt.sh`
+   - This script installs a specific version of pyproj (3.2.0) that's known to work with Render

+2. **GDAL Installation Issues**:
+   - If you see errors related to GDAL installation, try modifying the build script to use a specific GDAL version
+   - You can also try using the `--no-build-isolation` flag when installing GDAL

+3. **Memory Limit Exceeded**:
+   - If the build process fails due to memory limits, consider upgrading your Render plan
+   - Alternatively, simplify the build process by using pre-built wheels where possible

+4. **Long Build Times**:
+   - Geospatial packages can take a long time to build
+   - Be patient during the initial deployment, subsequent deployments may be faster due to caching

+5. **Missing Environment Variables**:
+   - If the application fails to start, check that all required environment variables are set in the Render dashboard
+   - Refer to the `.env.example` file for the required variables

 ### Docker Deployment